 Paul Suskie serves SPP as executive vice president of regulatory policy and general counsel.
 He is responsible for managing the organization’s legal and regulatory policy groups and serves as corporate secretary.

-Prior to joining SPP, he was appointed by Gov. Mike Beebe as Chairman of the Arkansas Public Service Commission and a member of the Governor’s cabinet – positions in which he served from 2007-2010.
+Prior to joining SPP, he was appointed by Gov. Mike Beebe as chairman of the Arkansas Public Service Commission and a member of the Governor’s cabinet — positions in which he served from 2007-2010.
 At the time of his appointment to the Commission, he was in his third elected term as North Little Rock’s city attorney.
-Prior to joining the city attorney’s office, Mr. Suskie worked for former United States Sen. David Pryor and for Arkansas Attorney General Winston Bryant.
-Mr. Suskie is a colonel in the Army Reserve where he serves in the JAG Corps.
+Prior to joining the city attorney’s office, Paul worked for former United States Sen. David Pryor and for Arkansas Attorney General Winston Bryant.
+Paul is a colonel in the Army Reserve where he serves in the JAG Corps.
 He has served as a military judge for the Arkansas Army National Guard and is a veteran of both wars in Iraq and Afghanistan.